Jjagg/OpenWindow/README.md

 ### Non-goals

 - Rendering.
 No graphical backend will be implemented whatsoever.
-OpenWindow does allow passing parameters to window creation for OpenGL support (e.g. surface format, depth buffer).
+OpenWindow does allow passing parameters to window creation for OpenGL support (e.g. surface format, depth buffer) and there's a helper library called OpenWindow.GL to get started with OpenGL in a cross-platform way.
 - Mobile platform support.
 This might change in the future, but currently the API is targeted for desktop, so a large chunk wouldn't be usable on mobile platforms.

 ## State